Super Easy Ramen Eggs

 Serve

-Enjoy these Japanese soft-boiled eggs in a warm bowl of ramen, as a side dish with rice, in salads, over avocado toast, or enjoy the ramen eggs as a snack, lightly sprinkled with sesame seeds.
+Enjoy these Japanese soft-boiled eggs in a warm bowl of chicken ramen, as a side dish with sushi rice, in salads, over avocado toast, or enjoy the ramen eggs as a snack, lightly sprinkled with sesame seeds.

 Ramen eggs served with vegetable ramen bowl